Understanding and Overcoming IT Project Risks

 Technical risk factors.

 Technical risk factors include high levels of technical complexity, an inappropriate approach to project development, and incomplete software testing.
+Failing to complete automation testing for example can be highly risky when launching new software.
 It is important here to say that undertaking a project involving new technology is not always a negative risk; in fact, it can help your organization grow, as long as you have the capability to complete the project.
 Inappropriate approaches to project development might include attempting an Agile approach on a project or in a company that is not suited to it.
 [Refer to our blog post, Is Agile a Silver Bullet? for more about where Agile is a good fit.]
 Finally, companies should review their testing processes to ensure that the final product meets users’ needs.

 Extra-project risk factors.